sertacdemir/helloWorld/k8s/mongo_demo/readme.txt

   3.2.
 Crete a external service with LoadBalancer type and node port 3.3.
 For minikube to have external ip execute: minikube service mongo-express-service.
 It will create internal and external address that can be seen from the command output
     3.3.1 Local access through: http://127.0.0.1:52019
+4. Create persistant volume for mongo date to be persistent(mongo_pv.yaml).
+This step should be executed before the second environment
+  4.1.
+For this exercise local store will be used.
+  4.2.
+Normally I should use persistent but I will use statefull set as I will not scale up.

 Helpful links: https://www.bogotobogo.com/DevOps/Docker/Docker_Kubernetes_MongoDB_MongoExpress.php